-The expert team at EyeCare Associates specializes in the diagnosis and treatment of eye conditions and diseases like cataracts.
-Our optometrists use the latest technology in eye exams and work with our ophthalmologists and cataract surgeons to determine the best solution to improve your vision and eye health.
+The expert team at EyeCare Associates specializes in the diagnosis and treatment of eye conditions like cataracts.
+Our optometrists use the latest technology in eye exams and work with our cataract surgeons to determine the best solution to improve your vision and eye health.

 If you are one of the 2.4 millions of Americans living with cataracts, EyeCare Associates can help you see clearly again.